HMS Impregnable (1786): Service

 Impregnable was commissioned in October 1787 by Captain Thomas Pringle.
-In the following year command of the ship transferred to Captain Thomas Byard, and Impregnable served as flag ship to Vice-Admiral Thomas Graves as the guardship at Plymouth Dockyard.
+In the following year command of the ship transferred to Captain Thomas Byard, and Impregnable served as flagship to Vice-Admiral Thomas Graves as the guardship at Plymouth Dockyard.
 In May 1790 she was refitted at Plymouth in preparation for service in the Channel Fleet at the cost of £3,923.16.11d.
-This was in response to the Spanish Armament, and Impregnable served as flag ship to Rear-Admiral Sir Richard Bickerton from August.
+This was in response to the Spanish Armament, and Impregnable served as flagship to Rear-Admiral Sir Richard Bickerton from August.
 The ship continued in service during the Russian Armament of the following year, with her flag officer having changed to Rear-Admiral Phillips Cosby; at the end of this she was paid off in September.

-Impregnable was recommissioned in September 1793 by Captain George Blagdon Westcott to serve as the flag ship of Rear-Admiral Benjamin Caldwell, with the French Revolutionary Wars having begun.
+Impregnable was recommissioned in September 1793 by Captain George Blagdon Westcott to serve as the flagship of Rear-Admiral Benjamin Caldwell, with the French Revolutionary Wars having begun.
 Under Caldwell and Westcott, she fought at the Glorious First of June in 1794.
 In October of that year Westcott was replaced in command by Captain Charles Cotton, but in a quick carousel of captains, Cotton was in turn replaced by Captain Andrew Mitchell in 1795, and Captain John Thompson took over from Mitchell in July of that year.
 Under Thompson Impregnable was paid off in August 1796, only to be recommissioned once again in June 1799, under Captain Jonathan Faulknor.